frontenddogma/web-development-glossary/manuscript/c.md

 : A computer program designed to be used via a text-only computer interface, such as a text terminal, the command line interface of some operating systems (Unix, DOS, etc.) or the text-based interface included with most Graphical User Interface (GUI) operating systems, such as the Win32 console in Microsoft Windows, the Terminal in macOS, and xterm in Unix.
 A user typically interacts with a console application using only a keyboard and display screen.&nbsp;[†](#w-console)

 Constant
 : A value that cannot be altered by the program during normal execution, i.e., the value is constant.
-When associated with an identifier, a constant is said to be "named," although the terms "constant" and "named constant" are often used interchangeably.
+When associated with an identifier, a constant is said to be “named,” although the terms “constant” and “named constant” are often used interchangeably.
 This is contrasted with a variable.&nbsp;[†](#w-constant)

 Constructor
 : A special type of subroutine called to create an object.
 It prepares the new object for use, often accepting arguments that the constructor uses to set required member variables.&nbsp;[†](#w-constructor)